Lusofonia Games

 This event is similar in concept to the Commonwealth Games (for members of the Commonwealth of Nations) and the Jeux de la Francophonie (for the Francophone community).

 Editions

 The 2017 Games were awarded to Mozambique.
 However, as of November 2017, they had not taken place.
 A delegation from CPLP met with officials in São Tomé and Príncipe about holding the Games there in July 2018.
+There are currently no plans for any future edition.

 Inaugural edition

 The 1st Lusofonia Games were hosted by Macau, from 7 to 15 October 2006, comprising 733 athletes from 11 countries (Equatorial Guinea did not field any athletes), some of which are international sports stars.

 In competition were a total of 48 events distributed between 8 sports: athletics, basketball, beach volleyball, football, futsal, table tennis, taekwondo, volleyball.
 Portugal and Brazil were the top medal collectors of the Games, managing to grab 85% of the titles.
 These two countries acquired 71% of the total medals of the Games.
 All delegations won medals.